-His first season with the orchestra was defined by his commitment to community engagement, as well as rapidly expanding the capacity of the orchestra.
-Notable programming achievements include 5 island premieres and 1 Canadian premiere, along with Florence Price's Symphony No. 1, Clemence de Grandval's oboe concerto with Ari Cohen Mann, Caroline Shaw's The Observatory and Mason Bates' Mothership (featuring an all-island soloist roster).
-A 5-year artistic vision rooted in the community of Prince Edward Island and realizing the artistic potential of the PEISO has positioned the orchestra to enter a period of unprecedented growth.
-With planned performances of Canadian composers Dorothy Chang, Kevin Lau, India Gailey, Cris Derksen, Samy Moussa and others, 3 confirmed commissioning projects, and masterworks of Shostakovich 11, Pines of Rome, Symphonie Fantastique, and Mahler's Das lied von de Erde, the orchestras has already significantly grown its presence in the maritimes, with a recent nomination of for classical ensemble of the year by Music PEI.
+His work with the PEI Symphony Orchestra is defined by his commitment to community engagement, as well as rapidly expanding the capacity of the orchestra.
+Notable programming so far includes 7 island premieres, 2 Canadian premieres, and 2 commissions for the orchestra.
+Beginning in the 2026/27 seasons, he launched a 4-year artistic vision rooted in the community of Prince Edward Island and realizing the artistic potential of the PEISO has positioned the orchestra to enter a period of unprecedented growth, titled 'Discover'.
+With planned performances of over 15 Canadian composers, 3 commissioning projects, and special projects including Beethoven 9 with a province-wide community choir, the orchestras has already significantly grown its presence in the maritimes, voted classical ensemble of the year by Music PEI in 2026.

 Jaelem is an advocate for the role of music and music making in everyday life.
 As such, he is proud to be a board member of Orchestras Canada.
 He has presented at the BC Board Voice conference, and the BCMEA conference.
 As the music director of the Vancouver Brass Collective, he created an online symposium entitled 'BRASS-ENMBLY', aimed at providing education and engagement for students and the community.